datacamp/courses-introduction-to-version-control-with-git/README.md

 ## Step 4: Course Outline

-1. Basic operations
+1. Viewing a project's history
    1. Viewing the log with `git log`
    2. Line-by-line history with `git blame`
-   3. Saving changes to existing files with `git add` and `git commit`
    4. Log messages
    5. Viewing differences with `git diff`
    6. Naming commits with hashes
    7. Naming commits with `HEAD~N`
+2. Making changes
+   1. Viewing work in progress with `git status`
+   2. Saving changes to existing files with `git add` and `git commit`
+   3. Adding new files with `git add` and `git commit`
+   4. Canceling changes in progress
-2. Setting up a new project
+3. Setting up a new project
    1. Viewing and configuring preferences with `git config`
    2. Initializing a repository with `git init`
    3. Ignoring files with `.gitignore`
    4. Common files: `README.md`, `LICENSE.md`, and `CITATION.md`
+4. Advanced features
+   1. Undoing changes with `git reset`
+   2. Undoing changes with `git revert`
+   3. Tagging with `git tag`
+   4. Strategies for handling very large files
+   5. Srategies for handling binary files
-3. Working with branches
+5. Working with branches
    1. Listing branches with `git branch`
    2. Switching between branches with `git checkout`
    3. Viewing differences between branches